dthx2710/Dolicon-Blue-Archive/src/pages/student/iori.md

 atkType: Penetration
 defType: Heavy Armour
 combatEnvironment:
-  desert: Bad
+  outdoor: C
-  indoor: Excellent
+  indoor: S
-  outdoor: Bad
+  urban: C
 exSkill:
   exCost: 3
   exText: Deals 350% damage to an enemy and the enemy behind it in a fan-shape.